 A new perspective on design—and on the world

-“After this year of travel, I’m more committed than ever to preserving our earth and its cultures,” Amy said.
-“I’ve already approached by boss about taking on the company’s philanthropic efforts, which includes advocating our partnerships with Nets for Africa, About Asia Schools, and Wild Aid, among others.
+“After this year of travel, I’m more committed than ever to preserving our earth and its cultures,” Willis said.
+“I’ve already approached my boss about taking on the company’s philanthropic efforts, which includes advocating our partnerships with Nets for Africa, About Asia Schools and Wild Aid, among others.
 I’m hoping I can take my work at Ker & Downey to the next level by getting people to experience and appreciate what’s out there and realize how important it is to save it.”